Frequently Asked Questions

 May I travel during holidays and summer breaks?
 Am I required to?

 International students are required to exit their residential accommodations during the summer months.
+All students are required to exit their residential accommodations no later than 48 hours after the Graduation/Commencement ceremony for 12th graders.

 Will I be able to play sports at TKA?